cfgauss/r-novice-gapminder/_episodes/07-data-frames.md

 >    ~~~
 >    {: .r}
 >
-> 3. Extract the rows where the life expectancy is longer the 80 years
+> 3. Extract the rows where the life expectancy is longer than 80 years.
 >
 >
 >    ~~~